CoderDojoNYC/overtone/README.md

-# CoderDojoNYC's Overtone playground
+## CoderDojoNYC's Overtone playground

+Overtone is awesome, read about installing it here https://github.com/overtone/overtone/wiki/Installing-Overtone

-## Check out the examples in XXXXXX
+### Check out the examples in XXXXXX

+We've written some examples and provided some sample code

-## Check out the cheat-sheets over in YYYYY
+### Check out the cheat-sheets over in YYYYY

+- Guide showing the frequency for the most common notes
+- Guides to how to make simple 4/4 patterns